Disclosure Scotland's privacy statement

 Staff and systems

-All our staff, suppliers and contractors are security vetted by the Scottish Government security unit.
-All staff are trained in data protection and aware of their responsibilities.
+All our staff, suppliers and contractors are security vetted and trained in data protection to ensure they are aware of their responsibilities.

 Your individual rights